JoeStrout/InversionInstitute/ROADMAP.md

 - two coupled not-gates initially oscillate, until some external input (or mouse click) sets one of them; they are balanced in an unstable state because of the perfectly regular update pattern we use.
 Need to find some way to break that symmetry.

 ### General
-- fix Georgia font to eliminate dark shadow on anti-aliasing pixels
 - prepare additional fonts (small, italic, etc.) as needed
+- get main program to move through the chapters as they are completed

 ### Script Notes
 1. Introduction: meet Alicia; learn about crossings and not gates).
 1. End of Recess: help a teacher signal his children to come back inside.
 (Use a double-not gate to make a signal diode.)
 1. Oarley's Children: Alicia tells of Ms. Oarley, who needs the night light to light up when either of her children request it, but neither should be able to turn it off if the other wants it on.
 (Two diodes feeding an OR gate.)
-1. (Make a 1-bit numeric display, shows 0 when input is low and 1 when it is high.)
+1. 0/1 Display: Make a 1-bit numeric display, shows 0 when input is low and 1 when it is high.
 1. Andi's Gate: Meet Baab; help him make a circuit that opens Andi Anderson's gate when BOTH guards press their control pads.
 (2-input AND gate.)
 1. Majority Rule: (Make a 3-input majority gate.)
 1. (Make a latch with reset.)